changeworld/azure-docs.ja-jp/articles/vpn-gateway/vpn-gateway-verify-connection-resource-manager.md

 <properties
-   pageTitle="ゲートウェイ接続の確認 | Microsoft Azure"
-   description="この記事では、Resource Manager デプロイメント モデルでのゲートウェイ接続を確認する方法について説明します。" services="vpn-gateway"
-   documentationCenter="na"
-   authors="cherylmc"
+   pageTitle="Verify a gateway connection | Microsoft Azure" description="This article shows you how to verify a gateway connection in the Resource Manager deployment model" services="vpn-gateway" documentationCenter="na" authors="cherylmc"